madetech/learn/core-skills/web-application-development-with-react/README.md

   - Candidate should walk assessor through tests which give maintainers confidence that the component submits the data from the form to the API.
 - There should be a JS layer of indirection between the components and the API
-  - Candidate should showcase a class which makes HTTP API requests, and tests which cover this.
+  - Candidate should showcase standalone code which makes HTTP API requests, and tests which cover this.
-  - Candidate should showcase tests for the component which mocks boundary between the component and model.
+  - Candidate should showcase tests which prove minimal coupling between the component and API interface.
-- The application should have component tests should have minimal coupling to the HTML structure they render.
+- The application should have component tests should have minimal coupling to markup they render.
-  - Candidate should showcase their use of test specific attributes in the test suite to achieve this.
+  - Candidate should showcase their use of test specific html attributes in the test suite to achieve this.